lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 That's why we chose to convert code like `ImageStateReadCmd` to Dart...
 Because it was called when Newt Manager connected to PineTime to query its firmware images.

+Some functions (like `BodyBytes` below) may not appear in Go Tracing because they are invoked by Bluetooth callbacks.
+We may force them to appear in Go Tracing like this...

 ```go
 import (
   "context"